MatthewHaas/assorted_tips_and_tricks/README.md

 ```

 **How did I get the colored boxes to appear in the table above?**
 I used the following code!
 (Only the first color, red3, is shown.
+To get a different color, you'd need to replace the HEX color code in both places where it occurs in the code below.)
 ```md
 ![ #cd0000](https://via.placeholder.com/15/cd0000/000000?text=+)
 ```